 Because the iPhone and similar devices performed more like a computer, the phone function, as well as user engagement, remarkably changed.
 Mobile phones, unlike the previous 20 years, were no longer “talking devices.”
 They became multi-functional mobile computers.

-Since 2007, cell phone designers and manufacturers have been designing and manufacturing more advanced mobile computing devices.
+Cell phone history, since 2007, shows advanced design and manufacturing.
 In fact, Nokia’s Gian Cioletti in his podcast interview with me on MobileBeyond said that Nokia no longer sells smartphones.
 Nokia sells mobile computers.

 A developing trend called “concept phones” has emerged from designers and and handset makers in the past couple of years.
 In many cases, concept phones don’t resemble mobile phones at all.
 Some look like coffee table decorations, others like necklaces.
 Shapes, sizes and functionality differ.